philinder/hikingMicropage/README.md

-# hikingMicropage
+# schinkenpage
-small summer sport project info page
+this is a small test page from a bootstrap example page - see the license file